MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 ### Prerequisites

-1. Get a free API key from [Trafiklab](https://www.trafiklab.se/) - it's free but please note that there are a default API quota with the limitation of 25 calls per minute and 100.000 calls per month.
+1. Get an API key from [Trafiklab](https://www.trafiklab.se/) - it's free but please note that there are a default API quota with the limitation of 25 calls per minute and 100.000 calls per month.
 2. Find the area/stop ID for your desired stop using the Stop Lookup service (see below)

 ### Setup